 90/10 Parenting Schedule

-In a 90/10 parenting schedule, the child does not spend nights with one parent.
-Instead, they are only seen by them during the day.
-This concept is wonderful if only one parent physically looks after the child.
+In a 90/10 parenting schedule, the child does not spend nights with on parent.
+Instead, they only see the chidl during the day.

 Summer Parenting Plan Schedules

-By adding dates or allocating each parent a specific number of weeks for vacations and other activities, some parents, particularly those who share parenting 50/50 or 60/40, can maintain the same schedule during the summer.
+By adding dates or allocating each parent a specific number of weeks for vacations and other activities, particualrly those who are sharing 50/50 or 60/40 parenting schedules, the parents can maintain the same schedule during the summer when the child or children are not in school.

 Holiday Parenting Plan Schedules